Trapman/Computer_Games/escape_characters.md

-'''just some quick notes about using escape characters
+Just some quick notes about using escape characters

 ESCAPE CHARACTER    |      WHAT GETS PRINTED
 ____________________|___________________________